thebonion/thebonion.github.io/_posts/2022-09-22-Bitcoin-causes-heart-problems!.md

 Bitcoin causes heart problems!

-Healthy teenagers at risk of irregular heartbeats from Bitcoin, says study.

 ---

 Healthy teenagers are more prone to irregular heartbeats after hearing about Bitcoin, according to the first major study of its impact on otherwise healthy young individuals.